Random cliques in random graphs and sharp thresholds for $F$-factors: The triangle case

 With $\pi=a p^3$, our aim will be to construct a random hypergraph $H$ with the distribution of $H_3(n,\pi)$ so that for every hyperedge in $H$ there is a triangle in $G$ with $I_j=1$.
 In other words, we try to embed (in the coupling as a subhypergraph sense) $H$ within the `thinned triangle hypergraph' $H_3^-(G)$ having a hyperedge for each triangle in $G$ with $I_j=1$.
 This clearly suffices.
 But how does making things (apparently) harder for ourselves in this way help?

 We follow the proof of Theorem~\ref{th1} very closely.
 Consider the random (non-uniform) hypergraph $G^*$, with edge set $E(G(n,p))\cup \{F_j:I_j=1\}$, i.e., an edge for each edge of $G=G(n,p)$, and a triple for each $j$ such that $I_j=1$.
-We follow the same algorithm as before, \emph{mutatis mutandis}, now examining $G^*$ rather than $G$.
+We follow the same algorithm as before, \emph{mutatis mutandis}\footnote{`Changing what must be changed', i.e., with the obvious modifications to the new setting.}, now examining $G^*$ rather than $G$.
 At each step we check whether a given triangle $F_j$ is present `after thinning', i.e., whether it is the case that $E_j\subset E(G)$ and $I_j=1$, where $E_j$ is the edge-set of $F_j$.
 In other words, we test whether $E_j^*\subset E(G^*)$, where $E_j^*$ consists of the edges $E_j$ together with one hyperedge corresponding to $F_j$; an individual event of this form has probability $cp^3$.
 As before, we only record the overall yes/no answer, and write $\pi_j$ for the conditional probability of this test succeeding given the history.
 Because the (hyper)edges of $G^*$ are present independently, the argument leading to \eqref{prekey} carries through \emph{exactly} as before, but now with $A_j$ the event that $E_j^*\subset E(G^*)$, and with $R$ the set of (hyper)edges of $G^*$ found so far.
 Noting that each triangle has its own `extra' hyperedge, in place of \eqref{key} we thus obtain

 where, as before,

 The key point is that the first term in \eqref{key2} contains one factor of $c$ (from the probability that $I_j=1$), while the second contains two, from the probability that $I_i=I_j=1$.